MicrosoftDocs/SupportArticles-docs/support/sql/admin/slow-query-performance-ssis-etl.md

      WHERE I.Id IS NULL
     ```

-### ETL job performance is slow
+### ETL job performance were faster before and slower now

 If the ETL jobs have become slow, the following factors could be the reason:

 - The data volumes (disk) may have changed.
 For example, there could be a change in the speed, load on the volumes, and so on.
 - There could be a change in the configuration of SQL or OS.
 For example, the `MAXDOP` setting may have changed.
 Also, there may have been an upgrade in the SQL Server version or application.
 An upgrade of compatibility level can introduce CE changes.
 - The hardware component performance such as disk I/O, CPUs, or memory could have changed.

+Following are some common troubleshooting tips:

-- If SSIS jobs are involved, you can request SSIS DB reports from a slow and fast scenario to compare package duration.
-You can also try to recreate the previous fast scenario so that PSSDIAG (or other similar) data can be collected to compare and identify slow queries.
+- Recreate the previous fast scenario so that PSSDIAG (or other similar) data can be collected to compare and identify slow queries.
+(If SSIS jobs are involved, you can also request SSISDB reports from a slow and fast scenario to compare package duration).
-- Identify which specific query is slow.
+- After identifying the slow query, use the steps mentioned earlier to troubleshoot query performance.

 ### SSIS related settings